JuliaPy/SymPy.jl/README.md

 within `Julia`, the `N` function may be used, which acts like the `float` call, only attempts to preserve the variable type.

+(There is a subtlety, the value of `pi` here is converted to the symbolic `PI`, but in general won't be if the math constant is coerced to a floating point value before it encounters a symbolic object.
+It is better to just use the symbolic value `PI`, an alias for `sympy.pi` used above.
+A similar comment applies for `e`, where `E` should be used.)

 However, for some tasks the `PyCall` interface is still needed, as only a portion of the `SymPy` interface is exposed.
 To call an underlying SymPy method, the `getindex` method is overloaded for